 When you select an audio file by tapping its name, you get play controls at the top of the screen:

-It is obvious how to use the buttons.
+It is obvious how to use these controls.
 The top slider is for displaying or changing the position within the audio file.
 You can also long-tap at the seconds display and then enter the number of seconds.
 The bottom slider is for playback volume control.
 The bottom left action menu lets you delete all recordings.

-Delete a single file by swiping.
-If you long-tap an audio file, you get this action menu:
+Delete a single file by swiping to the left.
+If you long-tap an audio file, you get this context menu:

 - Convert to Apple Lossless: This action converts the selected WAV file to an M4A file, which is added to the list.
 The WAV file is kept.
 Typically, the M4A file is about 40% smaller than the WAV file.
 If a WAV file is too large for e-mail, you can try the M4A file.
 There is no loss of sound quality.